Cosium/nexus-scripts/README.md

-Collection of useful Nexus groovy scripts
+Collection of useful Nexus scripts